rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

     grep 'ha-mode'
 done
 ```
-## Finding the Features in use by Mirrored Classic Queues and the Actions to take depending on the Feature
+## Features in use by Mirrored Classic Queues where Migration is Complex
 When one or more of the following features are used by mirrored classic queues, straightforward migration to quorum queues is not possible.
 The way that application interacts with a broker needs to be changed.
 This information explains how to find whether some of these features are being used in a running system, and what changes need to be made for easier migration.

 ### Priority Queues